tldraw/tldraw/apps/examples/src/examples/editable-shape/README.md

 priority: 1
 ---

-A custom shape that you can edit by double-clicking.
+A custom shape that you can edit by double-clicking it.

 ---